LizzyMaybeDev/Patcher-Explanation/README.md

 - **[MC-101233](https://bugs.mojang.com/browse/MC-101233)**: burned out Redstone torch map causes a memory leak.
 - **[MC-117412](https://bugs.mojang.com/browse/MC-117412)**: Heightmap min value not set when loading chunk from NBT
 - **[MC-121884](https://bugs.mojang.com/browse/MC-121884)**: Server->Client custom payload packets can leak resources
+- **Note that this is all public information and there is many many stuff that are in the code but are not made public.**
 </details>
 <details>
   <summary>Patcher Fixes</summary>